 Recess provides students with not only physical benefits, but also mental, social and emotional benefits.
-Earle Brown Elementary students participate in daily recess, with inclusive activities that increase total physical activity minutes each day and promote the social and emotional learning of our students.
+Brooklyn Center Elementary STEAM students participate in daily recess, with inclusive activities, accessible for each student, that increase total physical activity minutes each day and promote the social and emotional learning of our students.
 After a great recess, kids come back to class ready to learn.

 Students in grades 6-8, at Brooklyn Center STEAM Middle and High School, participate in physical recess activities at least one day per week.

 Movement in the classroom provides students with an interactive approach to learning.
 Teachers can incorporate physical activity into lesson plans, intentionally add movement into transition times and offer each student opportunities to use active workstations or sensory spaces.
 This results in an increase in physical activity for the students and research shows this approach enhances retention of newly learned material.
 Incorporating intentional movement also allows for students to process emotions, support their mental health and for the classroom culture to become more inclusive for each student, regardless of race or identity.
 (See the Mindful Movement, Social Emotional Learning and Anti-racist Practices page for more information.)